matteosecli/Magisk-Root-Toggle/README.md

 ## Installation

 - Be sure to have "Unknown sources" enabled.
 To enable then, just go to "Settings -> Security -> Unknown sources" and toggle on.
-- Download the most current APK from my GitHub ([link to v1.2](https://github.com/matteosecli/magisk-root-toggle/raw/master/Magisk_Root_Toggle.v1.2_SIGNED.apk)).
+- Download the most current APK from my GitHub ([link to the latest version](https://github.com/matteosecli/magisk-root-toggle/releases/latest)).
 - Install it (you may need to open it via a 3rd part file explorer such as X-plore, ES, FX, or whichever you like).
 - Now, open Custom Quick Settings.
 If you have other custom tiles, **delete them**.
 This is important, as the tile we're going to create **has to be the first one created**.
 Then, create a new tile (allow forever superuser permissions to Custom Quick Settings if asked).
 Use the following settings:
     - The Title: "Root".